Anubandham (1985 film): Plot

 A widow, Sunandha, lives in poverty with her child.
-Bhaskaran and Vijayalakshmi lives with their son Jayan in the neighbourhood.
-Desperate to earn a living, Sunandha starts a kindergarten with the help of her silent admirer, teacher and ex-lover, Murali Mash.
+Bhaskaran and Vijayalakshmi live with their son, Jayan, in the neighbourhood.
+Desperate to earn a living, Sunandha starts a kindergarten with the help of her silent admirer, teacher, and ex-lover, Murali Mash.
 Just as her life seems to be headed toward stability, a tragic event complicates their living situation in the village.